11 Reasons To Stop Watching the News in 2024

 Contribute to your community

-Hands in a circle holding a plant
+hands in a circle holding a plant

 You can sit around all evening getting angry about what you see in the news, or you can actually do something about it.
 Passively doom scrolling through the garbage fire on Twitter or Facebook and leaving strongly worded comments doesn’t count.
 If we all got out in the world more and focused on helping people, everybody probably wouldn’t be as divided as they are.